digitalronin-me/dr-vimfiles/README.md

   that are installed as *DR-Vimfiles*.
 Both versions of *Ruby* should be able to coexist.
-- [Python 2.7][python] - Used by some of the bundles that are part of *DR-Vimfiles*.
-[SirVer/ultisnips][ultisnips] being the main one.  *Python 2.7* seems to be the sweet spot in terms of compatibility between bundles.
+- [Python 2.7][python] - Used by some of the bundles that are part of *DR-Vimfiles*.  *Python 2.7* seems to be the sweet spot in terms of compatibility between bundles.
 - [Homesick][homesick] - Homesick is sorta like rip, but for dotfiles.
 It uses git to clone a repository containing dotfiles, and saves them in ~/.homesick.
   It then allows you to symlink all the dotfiles into place with a single